Krydderbarn/Ordstjernen-solver/README.md

 The script fetches todays puzzle from Ordstjernen, compares todays characters to [UiB Ordbok](https://ord.uib.no) which is the dictionary used by the puzzle.

+## Chrome extention
+The chrome extention can be installed as a unverified package by installing the associated .crx file

 ## Installation
 Install dependencies using: